text-gen/text-gen.com/_notes/What's New.md

 -   Updated OpenAI API URL to [https://api.openai.com/v1/completions](https://api.openai.com/v1/completions).
 -   Added multiselect to the context "selections" as array for use in templates ([[Context available for templates]])
--   Fixed bug in sent prompt with YMAL.
+-   Fixed bug in sent prompt with YAML.

 If you encounter any issues, please don't hesitate to open an issue.